delta3d/delta3d/trunk/delta3d/readme.txt

     -c     - Clean out the previous build.
     --help - Display all options

-    prefix=path - Path to in which to install Delta3D.
+    prefix=path - Path to in which to install Delta3D (e.g. /usr/local)
+    libdir=path - Path to install libraries to (overrides prefix) (e.g. /usr/loca/lib64)
-    mode=debug|release - 'debug' builds with debugging symbols.
+    includedir=path - Path to install headers to (overrides prefix) bindir=path - Path to install executables to (overrides prefix) mode=debug|release - 'debug' builds with debugging symbols.
                          'release' builds with optimizations enabled.
-    no_warnings=1 - Turns off all compiler warnings. unit_tests=1 - Build unit tests.
     boost=path to your boost installation
     rti=path ro your RTI installation
     cpppath=additional include directories (comma delimited)
     libpath=additional library directories (comma delimited)
+    buildPythonBindings=0|1 - Set this to 0 if you want to skip the bindings

 3. To build your own Delta3D apps in SCons, feel free to hack on scons_template as a template for how to use SCons outside our source tree.